grafana/developer-advocacy/projects/Grafana Office Hours/GOH 27 - Loki For Beginners with Ed Welch.md

 		- The fewer labels you use, the better.
 		- Use labels that: describe infrastructure, are long-lived, and are intuitive for querying, are low cardinality
 	- How should users write logs into Loki efficiently?
+		- What if you have to change a label?
+This is always tricky because it always happens.
+It's good practice to normalsie data upon ingest, but accept it will change.
+You can change the schema or you can also change the query over time (this is probably easier).
 	- How should users query logs from Loki efficiently?
+		- All key values in Loki are parsed labels (it doesn't really matter).
+Can you put it within curly braces?
+		- LogQL isn't great at `count` or `distinct` (SQL is better at this)
+		- Loki is more like a Table of Contents in a book (the back of the book is more like a reverse index where it's very specific).
+		- Tips (do this in order, left to right in the query - these are sequentially executed)
+			- Narrow down your time range first.
+			- The more specific you can be at the start, the faster you'll be able to get your result.
+You don't have to do country, suburb, post code, etc-- go with the post code if you know already.
+			- Then do filter expressions (like `|=` [contain] or `!=` [not contain]) - this is the next fastest thing that Loki can evaluate.
+Always prefer these to the regular expression equivalents because they're more expensive to evaluate.
+Never use the case insensitive variant (this is purposely hard to do in Loki because it's so slow and expensive).
+			- *Then* parse.
+(JSON parsing, like `parent = cat`)
+		- The tips above become more important the larger your database is-- you should optimise if it's >100s of GBs or TBs
 	- What are typical troubleshooting steps for performance issues in Loki?
 	- How can users monitor the health and performance of their Loki deployments?
 - Recent changes in Loki